dotnet/docs-maui/docs/macios/universal-links.md

 }
 ```

-In the example above the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> override displays the intent data.
+In the example above, the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> override displays the intent data.
 In practice, the app link should take users directly to the content represented by the URI, without any prompts, logins, or other interruptions.
-Therefore, the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> override is the location from which to perform navigation to the content represented by the URI.
+Therefore, the <xref:Microsoft.Maui.Controls.Application.OnAppLinkRequestReceived%2A> override is the location from which to invoke navigation to the content represented by the URI.

 > [!WARNING]
 > Universal links offer a potential attack vector into your app, so ensure you validate all URL parameters and discard any malformed URLs.